Maroslele: Transport

 The village is accessible from Makó from the west, about 12 km from Szeged.
-By ferry it is about 17 km and from Hódmezővásárhely it is about 15 km.
+By ferry, it is about 17 km and from Hódmezővásárhely it is about 15 km.

 In 2011, the Hungarian motorway M43 (under completion) made a connexion to the village.

 Public transport is provided by Tisza Volán.

 History

 The first known record of the village is in 1274 as "Lele".
 The origin of "Maroslele" is not clear; the first part obviously comes from the Maros River but the second part of the name ("Lele") possibly comes from the Hungarian word for soul (lelek).

 In 1596, the Ottoman Empire razed the village.
 After the Ottoman reign, the town of Makó used the land for grazing until the end of the 18th century.

 At the beginning of the 19th century, peasant farmers moved to the village and started to grow tobacco.
 Not much later the village became part of the Diocese of Csanád County.
 In 1873 Maroslele becomes an official settlement.

-From the beginning of the 20th century the residents started to buy out the lands from the bishop.
+From the beginning of the 20th century, the residents started to buy out the lands from the bishop.
 The bishop helped to build a church and a school and the residents changed the name of the village to Püspöklele ("Bishopsoul") as an honour.
 They raised a stone cross in front of the church in remembrance of him.

-During the World Wars many people lost their lives in the village.
-The Russians took occupation at the end of the Second World War, and they changed its name to Maroslele, in 1950.
+During both World Wars, many people lost their lives in the village.
+The Russians took occupation at the end of the Second World War, and they changed its name to Maroslele in 1950.

 The Local History Collection has a collection of ironworking machines that were used in the village.
 The Historical Compendium of The Village Blacksmith lists them all.